Nation of Mechanics: Animality and Indigeneity in American Automotive Culture (NOMECH)

 Department of Cultural Studies and Languages

 Amherst College’s Robert Frost Library is home to the Kim-Wait/Eisenberg Collection of Native American Literature, an archive of over 3000 Native-authored books and periodicals.
-As part of Amherst’s “rising sophomore” summer school, first-generation or low income students are given the chance to explore the college’s research facilities, with the aim of inspiring and equipping them with skills and experiences concerning research so that they might pursue it later on in their college career.
-“Indians in the Archives” works with Native collections, scholars, and archivists at Amherst College to expose these students to Indigenous texts and think about how these relate to questions of representation and research concerning Native American and Indigenous studies and inequality.
+As part of the Summer Bridge Research Institute summer school, first-generation or low-income students are given the chance to explore the college’s research facilities, with the aim of inspiring and equipping them with skills and experiences concerning research so that they might pursue it later on in their college career.
+This year’s summer school on the theme of “Inequality in Native American Representation” worked with Native collections, scholars, and archivists at Amherst College to expose these students to Indigenous texts and think about how these relate to questions of representation and research concerning Native American and Indigenous studies and inequality.

 Bowman, Daniel (2024) Nation of Mechanics: Automobility, Animality, and Indigeneity in John Joseph Mathews's Sundown (1934).
 European Journal of American Studies.
 ISSN 1991-9336.
 19.1.
 DOI: 10.4000/ejas.21304